Medicare : Frequently Asked Questions

 Q: When can I enroll or make a plan change into a WellCare Medicare Advantage Plan?

 A: You can enroll or make a plan change into a WellCare Plan three months before to three months after the month you turn 65.
 This is your Initial Coverage Election Period.
-You can also enroll during the Annual Election Period (October 15 - December 7 of every year), in which your new coverage would be effective January 1st.
-There are also exceptions throughout the year that may allow you to make plan changes outside of the Annual Election Period.
+You can also enroll during the Open Enrollment Period (October 15 - December 7 of every year), in which your new coverage would be effective January 1.
+There are also exceptions throughout the year that may allow you to make plan changes outside of the Open Enrollment Period.
 Contact us for more information.

 Q: Will I have the same coverage as I do with Original Medicare?

-A: Our plans are in place of Original Medicare (except clinical research studies and hospice services) and may some offer extra benefits such as routine dental, routine hearing, routine vision and prescription drug coverage.
+A: Our plans are required to cover all services and procedures that are covered by Original Medicare.
+However, our plans also offer extra benefits not covered by original Medicare, which may include routine dental, routine hearing, routine vision and prescription drug coverage.
 If you have questions about whether your plan will pay for specific services, please read our Evidence of Coverage.

 Q: Can I receive emergency care?